MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-update.md

 A unique ID {UNIQUE ID} in the ESRT is critical.
 The purpose of the UNIQUE ID+CHID is so the firmware provider will be able to create a firmware update package/BIOS that will be deployed via Windows Update (WU) to all the systems that match the UNIQUE ID+CHID.
 Microsoft does not have a mechanism to validate the firmware package, and is dependent on the firmware provider (creator of package) to verify the payload has not been tampered with.
 It should be cryptographically verified; Checksum or other CRCs are not validation.
 If the payload fails validation it should fail and record status in ESRT as described in [ESRT table definition](./esrt-table-definition.md).

-> [!NOTE]
-> If the OEM, ODM, or persons tasked with populating the ESRT {UNIQUE ID} were to discover that the ESRT was pre-populated with a {Unique ID}, do not assume that this is unique.
+If the OEM, ODM, or persons tasked with populating the ESRT {UNIQUE ID} were to discover that the ESRT was pre-populated with a {Unique ID}, do not assume that this is unique.
 Populate the ESRT with your {UNIQUE ID} and record this for later use.
 Microsoft has guidance on how to create a UNIQUE ID, for these scenarios.
 This guidance is in the downloadable document for [Driver Publishing Workflow for Windows 10](https://download.microsoft.com/download/B/A/8/BA89DCE0-DB25-4425-9EFF-1037E0BA06F9/windows10_driver_publishing_workflow.docx).

 ## In this section